cville/conduct/README.md

 2. Provide contact information of an Organizer with the Code of Conduct link.
 3. Summarize this Code of Conduct at the start of events.

 Contributors to this Code of Conduct are [listed here](https://github.com/cville/conduct/graphs/contributors).
-If you have comments or would like to contribute, you can submit a note or a pull request in the [issues](https://github.com/cville/conduct/issues) area.
+If you would like to comment or contribute revisions, you can submit a note or a pull request in the [issues](https://github.com/cville/conduct/issues) area.
+See [previous discussions here](https://github.com/cville/conduct/issues?q=).
 You can find a wiki list of known organizations using this Code of Conduct [here](https://github.com/cville/conduct/wiki/Organizations-using-this-code-of-conduct).

+In particular, note that any feedback to the Code of Conduct is itself subject to the Code of Conduct.

 ---